jnthnch/clean-room/README.md

 ## Input

-The file `input.txt` and resides in the root directory.
+The file `input.txt` resides in the root directory.

 Example: